Categorical E-Graphs for Lambda Calculi: Pushout in

 \else

 and

 \fi \end{itemize}

-This construction is analogous to how a pushout was constructed in~\cite{ghica2024equivalencehypergraphsegraphsmonoidal} and we refer the reader for more detailed proofs there.
-The only addition is $<_{\sfrac{X+Y}{\sim}}^{\mu}$ that is constructed analogously to $<_{\sfrac{X+Y}{\sim}}^{\mu}$. \end{proof} The construction can be illustrated with the example in Fig.~\ref{fig:pushout_example}.
+This construction is analogous to how a pushout was constructed by Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting} and we refer the reader for more detailed proofs there.
+The only addition is $<_{\sfrac{X\sqcup Y}{\sim}}^{\mu}$ that is constructed analogously to $<_{\sfrac{X\sqcup Y}{\sim}}^{\mu}$. \end{proof} The construction can be illustrated with the example in~\autoref{fig:pushout_example}.
 Vertices and edges that are being identified as they have a common preimage inherit the relations from the vertex or edge that has it defined either directly or via a path.
-In particular, a coproduct of two feet contains such that $<_{X+Y}$ is only defined for $v_1,v_2,v_3$.
-Therefore, we assign $<_{\sfrac{X+Y}{\sim}}(\iota_{\sfrac{V_{X} + V_{Y}}{\sim}}[v_1']) = [<_{X+Y}(\iota_{V_{X} + V_{Y}}(v_1))]$ and so on.
-This motivates the requirement for conditions (2), (3), and (4) of Theorem~\ref{th:existence_of_pushouts}, otherwise such inheritance would be ambiguous.
+In particular, a coproduct of two feet contains such that $<_{X\sqcup Y}$ is only defined for $v_1,v_2,v_3$.
+Therefore, we assign $<_{\sfrac{X\sqcup Y}{\sim}}(\iota_{\sfrac{V_{X} \sqcup V_{Y}}{\sim}}[v_1']) = [<_{X\sqcup Y}(\iota_{V_{X} \sqcup V_{Y}}(v_1))]$ and so on.
+This motivates the requirement for conditions (2), (3), and (4) of~\autoref{th:existence_of_pushouts}, otherwise such inheritance would be ambiguous.

-\subsection{Interpretation of $\Sigma$-terms as cospans of hypergraphs}
+\section{Interpretation of $\Sigma$-terms as cospans of hypergraphs}